Trinity ACW Events to Mark on your Calendar:

-Trinity Anglican Church is continuing for the second year, their outreach program to help the Women and Children’s Shelter in Barrie.
+Trinity Anglican Church is carrying on for a 3RD year, with their outreach program to help the Women and Children’s Shelter in Barrie.

-Of 120 Families assisted by the Women and Children’s Center in 2015, about half are able to return to their homes, while the rest had to find new locations.
-Because they are not able to return to their homes to access their things, they have had to start all over again.
+On average over 100 Families are assisted by the Women and Children’s Centre with about half being able to return to their homes, while the rest had to find new locations.
+Because they are not able to return to their homes to access their things, due to unsafe circumstances, these Women and children have had to start all over again.

 Every family in the parish is invited to donate a bucket filled with cleaning supplies.
 Other additional essentials that are welcome would be towels, washcloths, new sheets, pots and pans.
 These items will be gratefully received at the church all year round (Not only from parish members, but also the Barrie Community) and then distributed to the shelter by the “Bucket Brigade”.

 Trinity Church is extremely grateful for the support and contributions made by the Women’s Fellowship Group of Sandy Cove!
 With their help, this year’s outreach program was tremendously successful in meeting the needs of the shelter.